 Abstract:

 Species turnover along temperature gradients (e.g. latitude, elevation) is a widespread phenomenon and provides valuable information on how ecological communities might reorganize as the climate warms.
 However, the precise response of species distributions to climate change will depend on the mechanistic causes of range limits.
 Evidence for the contribution of temperature to species distributions on tropical mountains is limited and the proximate causes (i.e. thermal tolerance, biotic competition) are rarely examined.
 We tested thermal tolerance and biotic competition as causes of species turnover in nine most-abundant species of Drosophila along elevational gradients in the Australian Wet Tropics.
-We found that upper thermal limits varied less among species than lower limits; nevertheless, these small differences determined species composition through environmental sorting by the high temperature at lowlands.
-In contrast, our results indicated that upland community composition was driven by interspecific competition rather than low temperature.
-These results contribute to the discussion about the role of abiotic and biotic factors in structuring tropical communities and indicate that there tropical insects may be vulnerable to future warming wherever their distributions lie along elevational and other temperature gradients.
+Contrary to our predictions, we found that differences in species’ upper thermal limits determined species composition in lowland areas.
+In contrast, upland community composition was driven by interspecific competition rather than tolerance to low temperatures.
+These results contribute to the discussion about the role of abiotic and biotic factors in structuring tropical communities and indicate that these tropical insects may be vulnerable to future warming wherever their distributions lie along elevational and other temperature gradients.

 Introduction